Jeanselme/Sound_Visualization/README.md

 python3.5 sound_visualisation.py FileName.wav [-f frequencyNumber > 0]
           [-s sampleNumber > 0] [-d heightOfResultInPixels > 0] [-o resultFileName]
 ```
 This command divides the sound into sampleNumber samples and computes a fft for each sample.
 The script gathers the different frequencies (in frequencyNumber clusters) and creates an image in order to visualize the sound.
-Result is a frequencyNumber*heightOfResultInPixels height and sampleNumber*heightOfResultInPixels width image.
+Result is a frequencyNumber x heightOfResultInPixels height and sampleNumber x heightOfResultInPixels width image.

 By default :
   - frequencyNumber = 15